 - It can’t be adjusted to store tuna or #10 cans

 How To Find The Best Can Organizer For Stockpiling Emergency Food

-Before shopping around for a can organizer, think about where you want it situated.
+Before shopping around for a can organizer, consider where you want it situated.

-If it’s located on a shelf in your pantry, first measure the available space to make sure you know what size you’re looking for.
-If necessary, reinforce your shelving so it can carry the weight of however many cans you need storing.
+If it’s on a shelf in your pantry, measure the available space to make sure you know what size you’re looking for.
+If necessary, reinforce your shelving so it can carry the weight of however many cans you need to store.

-A standard #300 can, for instance, may only contain 400g of produce, but it weighs just over 1 lb.
+For instance, a standard #300 can may only contain 400g of produce, but it weighs just over 1 lb.

-If you’re considering the 54-can FIFO can tracker, your shelf needs to hold the combined weight of those cans and the rack itself.
+If you’re considering the 54-can FIFO can tracker, your shelf must hold the combined weight of those cans and the rack itself.
 That’s nearly 60 lbs of weight!

 Once you’ve figured out your shelving capacity, consider the following features:

 Plastic racks might be easier to assemble, but they won’t have the longevity of metal wire or stainless steel products.

 Think about how many cans you need to stockpile for an emergency and find a can organizer with the same capacity.
 Remember that cans are heavy to carry, so storing too many could prove wasteful in the long run if you need to get out of your home in a hurry.